 Gr.
 Legend a son of Priam, king of Troy: his kidnapping of Helen, wife of Menelaus, causes the Trojan War

 Origin of ParisClassical Latin ; from Classical Greek

 capital of France, in the NC part, on the Seine: pop.
 2,166,000

 The prince of Troy whose abduction of Helen provoked the Trojan War.

-The capital and largest city of France, in the north-central part of the country on the Seine River.
-Founded as a fishing village on the Île de la Cité, Paris (then called Lutetia) was captured and fortified by the Romans in 52 B.C.
-Clovis I made it the capital of his kingdom after A.D.
-486, and Hugh Capet established it as the capital of France after his accession to the throne in 987.
+The capital and largest city of France, in the north-central part of the country.
+Founded as a Gallic fishing village on an island in the Seine River, Paris was captured and fortified by the Romans in 52 BC.
+Clovis I made it the capital of his kingdom after AD 486, and Hugh Capet established it as the capital of France after 987.
 Through the succeeding centuries, Paris grew rapidly as a commercial, cultural, and industrial center.
-The city was occupied by the Germans in World War II from June 14, 1940, to August 25, 1944.
-Population: 2,150,000.
+The city was occupied by the Germans in World War II from 1940 to 1944.

 Borrowing from Ancient Greek Πάρις (Paris).